 - Academic staff of at least three years' standing or matriculated students may apply to the Dean for permission to submit a portfolio of already published work, such as novels, collections of short stories or poems.
 The Dean shall seek the comments of the School of English on the acceptability of the submission and, in the case of a submission by a matriculated student, comments from the student's supervisor. - 2.
 Any publications submitted must already be in the public domain. - 3.
 The application shall be accompanied by the following documents: - A. details of the published work included in the portfolio; and - B. approval from the holder(s) of copyright if required. - 4.
-The standard of the submitted portfolio shall be equivalent to that expected of a diligent student after a period of three years of full-time study and may comprise: - A. a novel or collection of stories or other prose work between 60,000 and 80,000 words long, accompanied by an introduction, writer's journal, or other introductory and contextual material of between 8,000 and 10,000 words in length; or - B. a collection of original poetry of not less than 50 pages in length, accompanied by an introduction, writer's journal, or other introductory or contextual material of at least 10,000 words and not more than 20,000 words in length. - 5.
+The standard of the submitted portfolio shall be equivalent to that expected of a diligent student after a period of three years of full-time study and will take one of the forms below: - A. a novel or collection of stories or other prose work between 60,000 and 80,000 words long, accompanied by an introduction, writer's journal, or other introductory and contextual material of between 8,000 and 10,000 words in length; or - B. a novel or collection of stories or other prose work between 30,000 and 40,000 words long, accompanied by an introduction, writer's journal, or other introductory and contextual material of between 30,000 and 40,000 words in length; or - C. a collection of original poetry of not less than 50 pages in length, accompanied by an

+- introduction, writer's journal, or other introductory and contextual material of at least 10,000 words and not more than 20,000 words in length; or - D. a collection of original poetry of not less than 25 pages in length, accompanied by an introduction, writer's journal, or other introductory and contextual material of between 30,000 and 40,000 words in length. - 5.
 Upon permission to submit being granted the candidate shall submit three copies of the portfolio. - 6.
 The portfolio shall be accompanied by a declaration that none of the work submitted has been submitted by the candidate for a higher degree at any other university.